-Armadillidium klugii ‘Montenegro’, Clown Isopod, $3.50 each, available (cannot ship to Florida)
+Armadillidium klugii ‘Montenegro’, Clown Isopod, $3.50 each, currently available (cannot ship to Florida)

 This striking species is thought to mimic venomous spiders with which it shares a native range.
 The isopod, of course, is not venomous.
 It appreciates good ventilation and plenty of dry substrate, though it needs a moist area where it can hydrate.
 They are a somewhat shy species that appreciates high protein foods.

-Armadillidium maculatum Zebra Isopod, 12 juvies for $14, available (cannot ship to Florida)
+Armadillidium maculatum ‘Zebra’, 12 juvies for $14, low stock (cannot ship to Florida)

 This beautifully striped (sometimes spotted) species is a hardy isopod, perfect for beginners.
 It is fairly active and bold, especially in numbers, and is easy to breed.
 It does appreciate good ventilation and both a moist and a dry area.

-Armadillidium nasatum ‘Peach’ Isopod, 12 for $12, available (cannot ship to Florida or Louisiana)
+Armadillidium nasatum ‘Peach’ Isopod, 12 for $12, breeding to restock (cannot ship to Florida or Louisiana)

-Armadillidium vulgare ‘Magic Potion’ Isopod, (Japanese Line), not yet available
+Armadillidium vulgare ‘Magic Potion’ (American Line), not available, 12 for $40

-Armadillidium vulgare ‘Nightgold’ Isopod, B-grade, 12 for $8, not currently available
+Armadillidium vulgare ‘Nightgold’ Isopod, B-grade, 12 for $8, small numbers available

 These are culls from my ‘Nightgold’ project, with few to no yellow markings.
 Some of their other offspring will likely have more yellow markings than average.

 Armadillidium vulgare ‘Orange Dalmatian’ Isopod, available in small quantities, 12+ for $70